droidconKE/droidconKE/FIREBASE.md

 ### Cloud Functions

-Cloud Functions were used to listen to when a user "stars" or favourites a session.
+Cloud Functions are for listening when a user "stars" or favourites a session.
 When a favourited session is about to begin, the cloud functions will trigger cloud messaging to send notifications to all users who have starred/favourited the session.
 The code for the cloud functions can be found [here](https://github.com/droidconKE/droidconKE/blob/master/functions/index.js)

 ### Cloud Messaging

-For Cloud Mesaging, no additional configurations were made.
+For Cloud Mesaging, no additional configurations are needed.
 The default console settings are good to go with.

 ### Crashlytics

-The Crashlytics setup has already been done in gradle files according to the following [instructions](https://firebase.google.com/docs/crashlytics/get-started) to setup crashlytics.
+The Crashlytics setup has already been done in gradle files according to the following [instructions](https://firebase.google.com/docs/crashlytics/get-started).

 ### Remote Config

-We used Remote Config for the data which would change during the conference and the data that we wanted the changes t quickly reflect to the users upon change.
+We depend on Remote Config for the data which can change during the conference and the data that is required to change  quickly and reflect to the users upon change.
 The remote config defaults can be found in [this](https://github.com/droidconKE/droidconKE/blob/master/app/src/main/res/xml/remote_config_defaults.xml) file.
 Add the parameters according to their `key` in the file in the Remote Config section of Firebase Console.

 ### Cloud Firestore

-Data for that app was stored in Cloud Firestore.
-We have collections and in each collection, there is a couple of documents related to that document.
+Data for that app is stored in Cloud Firestore.
+There are collections and in each collection, there is a couple of documents related to that document.
 The following are the collections for the .droidconKE app:

 * about_droidconKE - This collection has a document that has details about **.droidconKE** in general.
 The document has the following key fields:
   * bio - string description of the **.droidconKE** conference